plaid/pattern/README.md

 This sample app can also demonstrate the creation of a processor token for use with Plaid partners.
 While still initializing Link with the Auth product, instead of of using Plaid Auth endpoints, an example of the creation of a processor token is included in the [root items route][items-routes].

+### Verifying and transferring funds

+This sample app demonstrates how to get the available balance in order to verify funds.
+It does not actually conduct a transfer of funds.
+Therefore, the balance in the linked account (whether in sandbox or development) will not decrement when a transfer is made in this app.

 ## Debugging

 The node debugging port (9229) is exposed locally on port 9229.